Anchorage HVAC Training Schools & Certification

 Organizations such as these coordinate with others in the industry and government agencies to establish educational, licensing, and performance standards.
 They serve all aspects of the HVAC and refrigeration industry to ensure the safety of technicians, the public, and the environment.

-Occupational Demand for HVAC Technicians in Anchorage, AK
+Occupational Demand for HVAC Technicians in Anchorage

 The US Bureau of Labor Statistics (2019) workforce data predicts a 13 percent increase in new job openings for HVAC and HVAC/R technicians nationwide between 2018 and 2028.
 That is more than twice the increase of 5 percent predicted for all occupations during that decade.
 Projections Central anticipates a 2.7 percent increase in the state for new technicians between 2016 and 2026—significantly lower than most areas.